Find meaning, audience, image, and usage of quote-A slower pace of life allows people to connect deeply, with food, family, and nature

 Question: Does this mean I have to give up my ambitions and career goals?

-Answer: Absolutely not.
-This isn’t about quitting; it’s about recalibrating.
-It’s the classic “work smarter, not harder” applied to your entire life.
+Answer: No. This isn’t about quitting; it’s about recalibrating.
+It’s the classic work smarter, not harder applied to your entire life.
 A rested, connected, and present mind is actually more creative and productive in the long run.
 It’s about sustainability, not stagnation.